Large Consumer Interim Director Application

 - two independent, non-affiliated members

-The signed MOU lays out a basic structure for the RRC and indicates steps to form the Implementation Committee (IC) that will be responsible for developing the organizational documents and formally establishing the RRC as a viable operating organization.
-The Implementation Committee is now seated and ready to complete is work.
+The signed MOU laid out steps to form the Implementation Committee (IC) that is responsible for developing the organizational documents and formally establishing the RRC as a viable operating organization.
+The Implementation Committee is now seated and working to complete its duties.
 Listed below are the major milestones and documents associated with that effort:

 - January 2 – Public notice for applications to fill the non-utility seats begins (complete)